top of page

 • Cost per View: As an ex-Googler, I'm going to avoid a world of potential trouble for myself and not give you an exact number as to what you might charge for this "remarkable ad" system.
 But as a marketer very familiar with both the value of reaching targeted audiences and an advertiser's willingness to pay for that privilege, let me assure you that if you do everything I've outlined above, you'll absolutely be able to command an excellent cost-per-view much higher than anyone else can justify today.

 Reed, I'm obviously a huge Netflix fan, and I have been for years.
-So I offer you these seven suggestions only in the hopes that Netflix will continue to evolve, grow, and prosper.
+So I offer you these eight suggestions only in the hopes that Netflix will continue to evolve, grow, and prosper.
 Of course, if you feel like you want to chat further, I'll do my best to make myself available.
 (Seriously, next time you're in the Toronto area, let's have dinner and a robust discussion!
 You don't need to go so far as to open up a Canadian office and hire me, but that would be pretty great too.)

 With respect and admiration, David Pullara, Marketer & Fan of Great Content